yisraelg3/phase-3-ruby-oo-object-relationships-banking-lab/README.md

-# Object Relationships: Banking Lab
+# OO Relationships: Banking Lab

-## Objective
+## Learning Goals

-1. Use TDD to code two classes that interact with each other.
+- Use TDD to code two classes that interact with each other.

 ## Description